Les MisÉrables | 2013

 The blue-ceilinged Gothic chapel in which Valjean resolves to take this opportunity to turn his life around, is St Sepulchre’s Chapel in the crypt of St Mary Magdalene, Rowington Close, in Little Venice, London W2.

 The exterior of church is prominently featured in 1949 British classic The Blue Lamp.
 It’s also the church to which Mia Farrow follows Elizabeth Taylor at the beginning of Joseph Losey’s 1968 Secret Ceremony, and features in Fernando Meirelles’ 2005 adaptation of John Le Carré’s The Constant Gardener.
-The crypt itself has also been used in a number of films, including 2008’s The Oxford Murders, with Elijah Wood and John Hurt, and Franklyn, with Ryan Phillippe.
+The crypt itself has also been used in a number of films, including 2008’s The Oxford Murders, with Elijah Wood and John Hurt, and 2008 sci-fi Franklyn, with Ryan Phillippe and Eva Green.

 As Valjean sets out on his new life, the aerial shot of the hilltop village is Gourdon itself – and that’s all there is of France.